[email protected]

 Many closings go smoothly.
 By this point, the buyers are excited to get into their new house, agreed-on repairs have been made, and the sellers are ready to get out.
 If things are going smoothly, the closing for you might boil down to a blur of paperwork.

 Unless problems creep up—or the buyer wants to negotiate further—you only have two jobs: waiting and reading documents.
-Some are worth perusing more than others.
+Some are worth pursuing more than others.
 For example, make sure you pay close attention to the settlement statement.
 There are other documents you’ll need to sign like a warranty deed and more.

-And then comes the best part: You’ll get a check for the remainder, usually the same day or couple days after.
+And then comes the best part: You’ll get a check for the remainder, usually the same day or a couple of days after.
 Now, all that’s left is the fun part: Officially moving out and moving on!

 Testimonials

--
+- Farzad A.

 Contact